Denosumab

 How does it work?

 Bone is constantly changing, with old bone breaking down and new bone being formed to take its place.
 This usually happens in a balanced way.
 If the cycle becomes unbalanced, bone breaks down faster than it is replaced.
 This leads to osteoporosis.
-Denosumab is a medicine that slows, or stops, the bone breaking down but allows it to be formed.
-As a result, bone strength increases and the risk of fracture is reduced.
+Denosumab is a biological medicine that blocks the action of a natural protein slowing bone break down and allows it to be formed.
+As a result, bone strength increases and the risk of bone breaks is reduced.

 What benefit can you expect from your treatment?

-Since osteoporosis is usually not painful (until a fracture occurs) you will not ‘feel’ any immediate benefit from your treatment with denosumab.
+Since osteoporosis is usually not painful (unless a fracture occurs) you will not ‘feel’ any immediate benefit from your treatment with denosumab.

 The treatment controls osteoporosis but does not cure it.
-It is therefore important to continue to use denosumab even if you feel well.
-Do not stop using denosumab until advised by your specialist/GP.
+So it is important to continue to use denosumab even if you feel well.
+Do not stop using denosumab unless advised by your rheumatologist/GP.

 You may be asked to have tests to check the effect of treatment on your bones.
 For example, a bone mineral density test is usually done after two years of treatment.
 This is a type of X-ray that involves a very small amount of radiation.
 Tests of urine or blood are also sometimes used to measure the effects of treatment on bone formation and breakdown.